Empire Films, Clacton

 Scougall seems to have kept the Empire brand, as post-1935 walkies from Clacton survive.
 They may have operated from temporary premises (now gone) on Ellis Road in Clacton.
 Empire also had photographers on one of the pleasure steamers, The Crested Eagle, which sailed from the pier, and passengers could collect their souvenir photo later in the day.
 The firm was very busy, and when they were prosecuted for employing a 14 year old boy in their darkrooms on a Sunday, part of their defence was they had no time to supervise the work.
 They were fined £1.00 plus costs.

 It is possible Empire worked in Norwich for a time, and even Bournemouth, according to locations written on the back of some walkies.
-Two empire frames from Weymouth have also been located recently (and added to this site).
+Two empire frames from Weymouth have also been located (and added to this site).
+Recently two frames taken on the seafront at Lyme Regis have also been identified (seen here).
 I have never seen any Empire walkies from Edinburgh, though this doesn’t mean they do not exist

 Empire’s main rivals in Clacton were Sunfilms, in business by 1930.